Baozisoftware/go/README.md

 To contribute, please read the contribution guidelines:
 	https://golang.org/doc/contribute.html

-Note that the Go project does not use GitHub pull requests, and that we use the issue tracker for bug reports and proposals only.
+Note that the Go project uses the issue tracker for bug reports and proposals only.
 See https://golang.org/wiki/Questions for a list of places to ask questions about the Go language.

 [rf]: https://reneefrench.blogspot.com/
 [cc3-by]: https://creativecommons.org/licenses/by/3.0/